 Moreover, CRPS Treatment Italy offers a team of competent counselors that will always be behind you and make sure you will want for nothing during your stay in Italy.
 An interpreter will stay with you during the treatment make sure that you will have no problems communicating with doctors.
-A driver will pick you up at your arrival, take you to the Hospital or, if you feel like it, even for tours!
+A driver will pick you up at your arrival, take you to the hospital, and, if you feel like it, even for tours!

-When patient arrives at the airport, a personal Bilingual Driver will be awaiting for them.
+When patient arrives at the airport, a personal bilingual driver will be awaiting for them.

-Driver will greet patient and caregiver; upload the luggage into the car and finally drive patient and caregiver safely to their hotel.
+Driver will greet patient and caregiver; upload the luggage into the car, and finally, drive patient and caregiver safely to their hotel.

-Hotel is less than 1 hour drive from Venice Airport.
+The hotel is less than 1 hour drive from Venice Airport.

 About Complex Regional Pain Syndrome

-Complex regional pain sindrome is a chronic pain condition that usually affects a limb, following a trauma connected to the bones: it can begin after accidents or even surgery.
+Complex regional pain syndrome is a chronic pain condition that usually affects a limb, following a trauma connected to the bones: it can begin after accidents or even surgery.
 Is believed to be caused by the consequential nerve damage that results in the malfunctioning of the central and peripheral nervous systems.

 Now, CRPS has some recognizable symptoms: prolonged or excessive pain and skin colour, swelling and temperature changes on the affected area.
 Pain is often described as “burning” or “pins and needles” or even “as if there is something squeezing” the affected limb and, in some cases it may also spread or travel from one limb to another.
 The abnormal microcirculation caused by damage to the nerves in control of blood flow and temperature usually results in change of color or in the feeling of a warmer or cooler limb, compared to the rest of the body.
 These changes happen hourly.
 CRPS can, eventually, result in problems coordinating muscle movement or, in more severe cases, in dystonia, which is an abnormal fixed posture.
 These symptoms may vary in severity and duration, CRPS might even go away on its own, but usually cases are more severe and can result in long-term disability.
 This condition is very rare under the age of 10 and it usually occurs at the age of 40, especially in women.